 May 7, 5:00-8:00 p.m.

 Presented by the Center for the History of Collecting, the film Citizen Lane combines drama and documentary to tell the story of art collector, dealer, philanthropist, and gallery director Hugh Lane, who founded The Municipal Gallery of Modern Art in 1908 (now Dublin City Gallery The Hugh Lane).
-Following the screening, there will be comments by Dr. Morna O’Neill, Associate Professor at Wake Forest University and author of Hugh Lane: The Art Market and the Art Museum (1893-1915) (Yale University Press, 2018), and a small reception.
+Following the screening, there were comments by both the films producer, Sheila Ahern, and Dr. Morna O’Neill, Associate Professor at Wake Forest University and author of Hugh Lane: The Art Market and the Art Museum (1893-1915) (Yale University Press, 2018).